-K-Poppa (family drama meets K-pop) (sold)
+The Dancing Man (family drama meets K-pop) (shopping agreement)

 LOGLINE: The life of a struggling single Korean American father turns around when he stumbles upon a career as an impersonator of K-pop megastar Psy, but his newfound fame faces challenges from his ex-wife, his bullied gay son and his own failing health.